 Why the "Current URI" field is disabled?

 If you decide to update the custom permalinks automatically, you will not be able to edit them using the “Current URI” field.
-Because any manual changes will be overridden by the default address shown in the "Default URI" column, editing them makes no sense.
-As a result, if "auto-update" mode is enabled, the input field will be grayed out and disabled.
+Editing them is pointless as the default URL shown in the "Default URI" column will override any modifications.
+Enabling the "auto-update" mode will gray out and disable the input field.

-Similarly, if you have selected "Disable URI Editor to disallow permalink changes" the plugin will not store any changes and there is no purpose in allowing any editing in this situation.
+Similarly, if you have selected "Disable URI Editor to disallow permalink changes", the plugin will not store any changes.
+There is no purpose in allowing any editing in this situation.

 To allow editing, choose "Don’t auto-update permalinks" either globally in the plugin settings or for specific items, depending on your requirements.

-How to update WordPress permalink after the title is changed?
+How to update WordPress permalink after title change?

 Permalink Manager, like WordPress Permalink, uses the native slug for custom permalinks by default.
 Because the native slug is not automatically changed if you decide to rename a single post later, this might lead to some misconceptions.
 In other words, if you modify the post title, the URL address will remain same.
 This is due to the fact that the native slug is generated from the original title after the post or term has been published.